Identity Theft and Phishing

 Personal information can consist of some or all of the following: full name, Social Security Number, date of birth, and financial account numbers (including PINs or passwords).
 At the least, this information gives a thief the ability to access existing banking and credit accounts; create new accounts, such as loans, credit and/or mortgages; and use those accounts under the victim’s name.
 In extreme cases of identity theft a victim’s identity could be used for drug trafficking or other criminal purposes.

-You will always recognize a message from the IT Group because we use a standard email template when communicating with the campus.
-Critical campus wide messages from us will always be addressed to:
+You will always recognize an email from the IT Group because messages from us will always be addressed to:

 - the Student or Faculty/Staff GAL

 - we will identify ourselves at the beginning of the message as the KSC IT Group